You belong to the same family as an EU/EEA citizen

 The Swedish Tax Agency decides whether or not an individual meets our population registration requirements.
 Being listed in the Swedish Population Register means you are registered as resident in Sweden.
 We register personal data such as your name, address, date of birth and civil status.
 When you are first listed in the Swedish Population Register, you will also be assigned a personal identity number.

 Use our Moving to Sweden ("Flytta till Sverige") e-service, which makes it quick and easy to complete your notification.
-This e-service is available in English, Arabic and Swedish.
+This e-service is available in English, Arabic, Ukrainian and Swedish.
 You can also ask for help with using the e-service at a service centre.

 You have to book an appointment for an identity check at selected service centres.
 You can also submit your notification if you did not submit it directly in the e-service.